Design Ideas for Custom Decks

 With such a wide range in choice of materials, color, stain, and design, Decks by Schmillen can help ensure you get the custom built design to wish to achieve.

 A new composite deck with a grey decking material that is surrounded by a double picture frame border in a dark slate color.
+Built by Decks by Schmillen in the Old Farm neighborhood of Colorado Springs.

 Click on images below to view larger…